onepanelio/core-docs/docs/getting-started/quickstart.md

 The CLI will display the URL for accessing Onepanel once the deployment completes.
 :::

-Use the following command to get your auth token to log into Onepanel:
+6. Use the following command to get your auth token to log into Onepanel:

 ```bash
 KUBECONFIG=./kubeconfig opctl auth token
 ```

-You can then access Onepanel by going to `http://<microk8s-vm-ip>:<uiHTTPort>`